ILL - Frequently Asked Questions

 Books can be picked up at the Library Service Desk next to the coffee shop.

-Due to covid-19 and our current social distancing policy we are encouraging all ILL users to return their materials through one of the library's book drops.
-The exterior book drop is located on the south side of the library near the plaza.
+While it is preferred that ILL books be returned to the main desk inside of the library, there is an exterior book drop located on the south side of the library near the plaza.
 The interior book drop is located at the service desk in front of the coffee shop.

 ILL books can be picked up at the Library Service Desk during regular library hours.
 Please return any ILL materials through the library book drop.

-We are not offering book pickup or delivery for the Fall 2020 semester.
+We are not currently offering book delivery services.

 Borrowers are responsible for returning their ILL books on or before the due date.
 We are very strict with the due dates because the books are not our property—they belong to the lending library.
 We must return those books promptly to the lending library or we risk losing the ability to continue to borrow books from them—which affects everyone affiliated with the university.